 Chief Flight InstructorPaul McKeown, from Turner, Maine, is Maine Instrument Flight’s Chief Flight Instructor and has been flying since he was 16 years old.
-He has worked for MIF for 19 years as a flight instructor and considers himself to be one of those rare “career instructors,” racking up nearly 6,000 hours as an instructor.
+He has worked for MIF for 20 years as a flight instructor and considers himself to be one of those rare “career instructors,” racking up over 6,000 hours as an instructor.
 Paul says he still gets excited every time that he steps out of an airplane for a student’s first solo flight.

 Assistant Chief Flight InstructorDale Stewart wears several hats at MIF; he serves as one of our assistant chief flight instructors, our chief charter pilot, and, on occasion, exercises the privileges of his A&P Mechanic certificate.
 Dale has over 9,000 flight hours in a variety of aircraft.
 His flying career started by taking a seaplane ride in Rangeley, ME and mentioned “the rest is history!”
 Dale commented that he loves flying because it allows him to see new places.

 Assistant Chief Flight InstructorBruce Robbins began flying in 1971 in Morristown, NJ, completed his private pilot’s license in Biddeford, ME, and finished his training thereafter at MIF.
 Bruce now lives in Hallowell, ME and serves as one of MIF’s assistant chief instructors; his interest in flying stemmed from serving in Vietnam and watching the planes and helicopters.
 He enjoys teaching instrument flying and crosswind landings the most.